 With hidden identities comes great responsibility, and unfortunately, some may use anonymity as a chance to rant and rave without being constructive.
 Not to be confused with negative feedback – which can be extremely insightful and useful – feedback that focuses only on being critical and confrontational is unproductive.
 There’s a risk that keeping names private would fuel this attitude.

 You could argue that allowing anonymous feedback sets a precedent that it’s risky for staff to share their opinions, whether that’s the reality or not.
 Some may be sceptical that the feedback they leave will be truly anonymous (even when feedback survey software guarantees it), which could lead to a culture of distrust.

 Should staff feedback be anonymous?

 It depends.
 There’s a strong case for and against allowing anonymous feedback, and what’s right for one company will be wrong for another.
 It also depends on the questions you’re asking.
 In some cases, feedback calls for anonymity, and in others, transparency is the order of the day.

 Feedback survey software that allows you to switch anonymous mode off or on gives you the flexibility to adapt your feedback process.
 This avoids an “all or nothing” approach to feedback gathering, where you can instead tailor the process for each survey.
-Consider sharing guidelines on your intranet software about what constitutes helpful feedback as well, to encourage staff to be mindful and thoughtful when leaving anonymous comments.
+Consider sharing guidelines on your online intranet software about what constitutes helpful feedback as well, to encourage staff to be mindful and thoughtful when leaving anonymous comments.
 Finally, reassure staff that whatever feedback they leave – positive or negative – it will be treated fairly and confidentially, whether their identity is hidden or not.